mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 )
 ```

-These kinds of transformations are completely hidden from you in the template world, and these are the kinds of things that unlock all types of surprising compositions.
+Template languages hide this world of transformations from you, and they unlock all types of surprising compositions.

 ## Making the EDSL easier to use

 Currently our EDSL is not super friendly to work with.
-It’s quite a bit more verbose than the plain HTML, and it’s hard to see the underlying HTML from looking at the code.
-Fortunately, these problems are easily fixed with a couple of helper functions and some nice features of Swift!
+It’s a bit more verbose than the plain HTML, and it’s hard to see the underlying HTML from looking at the code.
+Fortunately, these problems are fixed with a couple of helper functions and some nice features of Swift!

-To begin with, we can make `Node` conform to `ExpressibleByStringLiteral` by simply embedding a string into the `.text` case of the `Node` enum:
+To begin with, we can make `Node` conform to `ExpressibleByStringLiteral` by embedding a string into the `.text` case of the `Node` enum:

 ```swift
 extension Node: ExpressibleByStringLiteral {